pin3da/Open-GPS-tracker/README.md

 ###Server

-The server recieves the tracking data, sends it to all connected viewers, then stores the tracking data in the database.
+The server recieves the tracking data, sends it to all connected viewers.

 ###Viewer